mastering-js/masteringjs.io/tutorials/fundamentals/check-integer.md

 Number.isInteger(example); // false
 ```

-Non-numeric values will return false, even if it representing a number.
+Non-numeric values will return false, even if the value is an instance of the `Number` class.

 ```javascript
 Number.isInteger(null); // false